maross3/Unity-Development/README.md

  Scripts I made that were useful

  Object pool has current dependency on Odin and Asset Icons.
- VR controller framework is coming soon.
+ VR controller framework/PUN networking coming soon.